-The WGSS program at UW-Eau Claire is proud to host two well-established international cultural immersion trips offered each year during Winterim.
+The WGSS program at UW-Eau Claire is proud to host two well-established international cultural immersion experiences offered each year during Winterim.
 Recurring faculty-led immersions to Nicaragua and India have been developed to give Blugold students a close look into the lives and struggles faced by people living in these parts of the world.

 We know of few other Women’s, Gender, and Sexuality Studies programs that are able to offer international immersion at all, so the fact that we can offer two unique immersions is pretty spectacular.
 A main program objective of Women’s, Gender, and Sexuality Studies is to center transnationalism and global awareness, and these immersions are a major pillar of those objectives.